 A custom volume-based paid plan offered by Neon that includes support for resale.
 See Neon plans.

 Restoration of data to a state that existed at an earlier time.
-Neon retains a data history in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to earlier time.
+Neon retains a history of changes in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to an earlier time.
 A point-in-time restore is performed by creating a branch using the Time or LSN option.
-See Create a branch for more information.
-Neon retains 7-day history by default.
+By default, Neon retains a 7-day history of changes for all branches in a project.
+The supported range is 0 to 7 days for Free Tier users, and 0 to 30 days for Pro plan users.
+For more information about this feature, see Branching — Point-in-time restore.

-web-access system role, which is used by the SQL Editor and Neon’s Passwordless auth feature.
+web-access system role, used by the SQL Editor and Neon’s Passwordless auth.
 The

 web-access role is system managed.
 It cannot be modified, removed, or used in other authentication scenarios.

-Additional PostgreSQL roles can be created in the Neon Console.
+Additional Postgres roles can be created in the Neon Console.
+You can think of a Postgres role as a "database user".

 A usage-based paid plan offered by Neon.
 See Neon plans.

 A collection of branches, databases, roles, and other project resources and settings.
-A project contains a compute with a PostgreSQL server as well as storage for the project data.
+A project contains a compute with a Postgres server and storage for the project data.

 A feature that allows you to share Neon projects with other Neon users.
 See Share a project for more information.

-A billing metric that measures the data and history stored in your Neon projects.
+The total volume of data stored in your Neon project.
+Also, a billing metric that measures the total volume of data and history, in GiB-hours, stored in your Neon project.
 See Project storage.

-A Neon component which functions as a multitenant service that accepts and handles connections from clients that use the PostgreSQL protocol.
+A Neon component that functions as a multitenant service that accepts and handles connections from clients that use the Postgres protocol.

 A Neon feature that allows you to connect to a Neon project with a single